UBRoboticsWorkshop/WorkShops/6_comm/README.md

 > - UDP, TCP
 > - WebSocket

+>BTW, these are all technologies used for network communication.
+>HTML and JavaScript -> web-based user interfaces.
+>
+>UDP (User Datagram Protocol), TCP (Transmission Control Protocol), and WebSocket -> used for communication between devices.
 ---
 <details>
   <summary>

   ## 1. Setup an AP
   </summary>

+>Why are we doing this?
+>
+>To understand how ESP32 acts as a Wi-Fi hotspot.
+It involves selecting the ESP32 board, including the Wi-Fi library, setting up AP credentials, and defining the setup and optional loop functions.

 > Setting up an Access Point (AP) with an ESP32 involves configuring the ESP32 to act as a Wi-Fi hotspot.
 Here's an example using the Arduino IDE and the ESP32 library: